A smarter way to find Personal Data in your ERP or CRM systems for GDPR

 One of the challenges organisations are likely to face in the race to GDPR compliance is knowing where Personal Data is stored in their systems.
 In many instances this is quite easy to determine.

 However, if your organisation is running enterprise CRM or ERP applications from SAP, Oracle, Salesforce, Microsoft or others then it will be more of a challenge, especially if you do not already know its location.
-This is because of the size, complexity and level of customisation of their underlying data models.
+This is because of the size, complexity and level of customization of their underlying data models.
 Also in most cases the metadata is opaque because the database System Catalogue provides nothing useful in the form of business names for tables and fields and no information about table relationships.

 SAP provides no easy way to search and navigate this huge data model.
 Similarly Information Management software vendors do not have tools for this task and usually rely on internal expertise and external services personnel to deliver this information.